airchains-network/rollup-evm/README.md

 # Step 2
-To Start a New Chain with the default configuration, run the following command:
+To Initalise a New Chain with the default configuration, run the following command:

 ```
-sh init.sh
+sh setup.sh
 ```

 # Step 3
-To Restart the Chain from the Same Block Height Where Stopped, run the following command:
+To Start the Chain , run the following command:

 ```
-sh restart.sh
+sh start-chain.sh
 ```